noahsb96/noahsb96/README.md

 <h1> Welcome! 👋 </h1>

-<p> I am a software engineering student at General Assembly currently working with HTML, CSS and Javascript.
-Eventually going to learn React, Node and Python.
-I'm constantly learning new technologies and love doing so.
-I also enjoy building PC's for gaming and creating music 🎵 .
-Eventually I would ❤️ to find myself in a software engineering career where I can apply my passion into my work.
-Feel free to connect with me on any platform I'm on! 😁 </p>
+<p> I am a software engineering student and a musician 🎵.
+For the two and a half decades I've been alive, I've put my ❤️ and soul into my two passions.
+Music and technology 💻.
+Whether it be playing the drums across the US or learning HTML, CSS and Javascript, I've taken valuable skills from both.
+The ability find creative solutions to difficult problems, flexibility and time management and working with a team.
+Now I would like to harness that experience to use toward my passion and turn it into my career.
+I'm dedicated and motivated and whether it be playing drums 🥁 in front of hundreds or creating a webpage for thousands I know that I can deliver the best product possible 😁. </p>

 ## Connect with Me! 🔗